JDLillyPad/Secure-Raspberry-Pi/README.md

 7. ssh username@<IP_ADDRESS>

 ## SSH Key-Based Authentication
 For a more secure setup, I set up SSH keys using public-key cryptography, making them virually impassible to brute-force.
 Key-based authenication is less vunerable to guessing or dictionary attacks.
 You can generate different types of asymmetric algorithms, RSA, ECC, DSA just to name a few.
-Your choice.
+Your choice, as of this writing ECC is the most optimal choice.
+For this demonstration, I used the RSA algorithm.
 You need to make keys on the computer that you use to remote into the Raspberry Pi.
-I have a Windows computer.
+I have a Windows computer, so my key generation with be in Powershell.

 **Manually configure an SSH key on a Windows computer**
 1. C:\Users\USERNAME  > dir